BEST IN SHOW RUBRIC

 Building sites will be 20’ x 20’, and there will be 20 feet between sites.
 You’ll also have a 20’ x 20’ “staging” or team support area for any tents or lunch setup that you might have.
 These spaces will be marked prior to your arrival.
 Teams MUST NOT build beyond their site parameters.

 There will be a central corridor between your staging area and your sandcastle site for the public to view the castles.
 It will be marked with orange cones on the side closest to your support area.
 We appreciate your help in keeping a clear lane for viewing.

 What to Build With:

 You may start raking and leveling your plot when your arrive on site.
 Start your water trenches, install signage & other support infrastructure.
 Materials in the final sand structure are limited to: sand, water (in any form, including ice and dry ice), and biodegradable materials found on Ocean Beach during competition hours.

 These items are ok to build with:

 Buckets, tupperware containers, and small molds of other varieties are ok to use.
 Molds similar to the size and shape of a 5 gallon bucket is the largest size that is acceptable to use.
 These types of molds should be used largely used for decorative accents only, and not for major structural elements of your castle.

 These items are NOT ok to build with:

-Formwork is defined as: “The term used for the process of creating a temporary mould into which concrete (in our case, SAND) is poured and formed.
+Formwork is defined as: “The term used for the process of creating a temporary mold into which concrete (in our case, SAND) is poured and formed.
 Traditional formwork is fabricated using timber, but it can also be constructed from steel, glass fibre reinforced plastics and other materials.”
 Plywood, or other materials used for creating a temporary form is not permitted in the Sandcastle Classic.